 This shows us that the slope of the line equals the velocity.
-What is the y-intercept (the value of y when x = 0) in this case?
-What are the units of b?
+What do you think is the y-intercept (the value of y when x = 0) and its units in this case?

 17. What velocity do you get from your linear graph of distance vs. time?
 Write the value (and the appropriate units!) on your printed graph.